new-awesomedocker/awesomedocker/README.md

 # awsomedocker

 this is new awsomedocker project

-awsome-doecker is
+awsome-doecker is project for

-- fast commit
+- quick commit
-- many kinds of docker project
+- quick merge
+- quick push

+and for all docker lover.